MicrosoftDocs/well-architected/well-architected/service-guides/azure-kubernetes-service.md

 >
 >    The workload should be designed to emit telemetry that can be collected, which should also include liveliness and readiness statuses.
 > - (Cluster and Workload) **Implement testing in production strategies.** Testing in production uses real deployments to validate and measure an application's behavior and performance in the production environment.
 Use chaos engineering practices that target Kubernetes to identify application or platform reliability issues.
+>
+>   [Azure Chaos Studio](/azure/chaos-studio/chaos-studio-tutorial-aks-portal) can help simulate faults and trigger disaster recovery situations.
+>
 > - (Cluster and Workload) **Enforce cluster and workload governance using Azure Policy.** Azure Policy helps ensure consistent compliance with organizational standards, automates policy enforcement, and provides centralized visibility and control over your resources.
 >
 >   Review the [Azure policies](#azure-policies) section to learn more about the available built-in policies for AKS.
+>
+> - (Cluster and Workload) **Use [stamp-level blue/green deployments](/azure/well-architected/mission-critical/mission-critical-deployment-testing#ephemeral-blue-green-deployments) for mission-critical workloads.** A stamp-level blue/green deployment approach can increase confidence in releasing changes and enables zero-downtime upgrades because compatibilities with downstream dependencies like the Azure platform, resource providers, and IaC modules can be validated.
+>
+>    Kubernetes and ingress controllers support many advanced deployment patterns for inclusion in your release engineering process.
+Consider patterns like blue-green deployments or canary releases.
+>
 > - (Cluster and Workload) **Make workloads more sustainable by optimizing cost.** Making workloads more [sustainable and cloud efficient](../sustainability/sustainability-get-started.md), requires combining efforts around _cost optimization_, _reducing carbon emissions_, and _optimizing energy consumption_.
 Optimizing the application's cost is the initial step in making workloads more sustainable.
 >
 >   Review [Sustainable software engineering principles in Azure Kubernetes Service (AKS)](/azure/aks/concepts-sustainable-software-engineering) to learn how to build sustainable and efficient AKS workloads.